 Mr. Oak’s most recent government position was Senior Advisor to the Chairman of the U.S. House Committee on Appropriations (HAC).
-Several chairmen relied on Mr. Oak’s appropriations process expertise to provide guidance to the twelve appropriations subcommittees and help them navigate their bills through the legislative process to enactment.
+Several chairmen relied on Mr. Oak’s appropriations expertise to provide guidance to the twelve appropriations subcommittees and help them navigate their bills through the legislative process to enactment.

 He also served in several other roles during his 20 years with HAC.
 From 2007 to 2009, Mr. Oak served as the first Staff Director of the Financial Services and General Government Appropriations Subcommittee.
 He was HAC’s lead budget numbers and scorekeeping expert from 1999 to 2006 and managed the Committee’s information systems from 1995 to 1998.